andrasq/node-microreq/README.md

 Make an http or https request to the given url.

-`uri` can be a string url for a GET request, or an options object with settings for `http[s].request`.
-If a string, it must not be `""` empty.
-Settings in the uri object override url properties parsed from `uri.url`.
+`uri` can be a url string for a GET request, or an options object with settings for `http/https.request`.
+If a string, it must not be `''` empty.
+If an object, it can have a property `url` with the url string to call.
+Properties read from the url string (`protocol`, `host`, `path`, and possibly `port`) override properties in `uri`.
+To specify the all-defaults webpage "GET http://localhost:80/", use the empty uri `{}`.

-`body` is optional, if provided it will be sent in the request body.
+`body` is optional, if provided it will be sent in the request as the payload.
+If not provided, `req.write()` will not be called.
 Strings and Buffers are sent as-is, all else is JSON encoded first.

-`request` returns the `req` request object, and calls the callback on error, or with res and the gathered body once the response has been received.
+`request` returns the `req` request object, and calls the callback.  `callback` will receive any emitted error, the response object, and the gathered response body in a Buffer.
+The exact behavior can be tuned with the `noResListen` and `noReqEnd` options.

-Options:
+Options that control the behavior of `microreq` (all other options are passed to `http`):

-    url: web address string to call to.
-If provided, it must not be blank.
-To make a call to the all-defaults webpage `GET http://localhost:80/`, use the empty uri `{}`.
+- `url` - web address string to call to.
+If provided, it must not be the empty string `''`.

-    body: body to send, if any.
+- `body` - body to send, if any.
+A body passed as a function argument takes precedence.

-    noReqEnd: do not call `req.end()` after writing the body, let the caller append more data.
-This also sends a "Transfer-Encoding: chunked" request header.
+- `noReqEnd` - do not call `req.end()` after writing the body, let the caller append more data.
+This also sends a `Transfer-Encoding: chunked` request header.
+     The caller is reponsible for calling `req.end` to launch the call.

-    noResListen: return as soon as the response header arrives, let the caller listen for `res.on('data')` and `res.on('end')`.
+- `noResListen` - return as soon as the response header arrives, let the caller listen for the `res` `'data'` and `'end'` events

-The above options control the behavior of `microreq`; all other options are sent on to `http`.

 Todo